-Dash Point Pirate TV arrived at Kayak Academy's Greenland Week 2010 Competition with cameras rolling.
-I juggled shooting video and stills with jumping in and out of my kayak to actually compete in the events.
+Dash Point Pirate TV arrived at Kayak Academy's Greenland Week 2010 Competition with cameras rolling!
+I was juggling shooting video with jumping in and out of my kayak to actually compete in the events!

 I think some of our best video came from simply talking to a few of the competitors, coaches/judges or personalities who just showed up to watch.
-Those of you who know me on Facebook have probably already seen our first interview, with Duane Strosaker, who talks about being attacked by a great white shark in his kayak.
-In the second, Ricardo chats with Helen Wilson about rolling.
+In our first interview, Duane Strosaker talks about being attacked by a great white shark in his kayak!
+In the second, Richard Lovering chats with Helen Wilson about rolling.
 I'm currently editing a series of these interviews that I'll post here.
-Stay tuned: I'll post a new video every week or so.